 Articles on capsule wardrobes usually begin with the author singing their praises as a cures-all to the current plague of wardrobe malady.
 It is, after all, hard (at least for me) to conjure the image of the woman who does not wish to buy fewer, better quality clothes (none of which sit languishing in the back of the closet) while still being effortlessly well dressed with plenty of options for any occasion.
 And I’m no different, either when it comes to myself or for my clients.

 However, when women find their season, they can often struggle to imagine how those colors translate into actual clothing at all.
-So, I urge you to take this not as instruction on what should go in YOUR wardrobe, but simply as a guide to show how Soft Autumn colors can be used in a real world concept of A wardrobe.
+So, I urge you to take this not as instruction on what should go in YOUR wardrobe, but simply as a guide to show how Bright Winter colors can be used in a real world concept of A wardrobe.

 In creating these capsule examples, I have decided to use 4 neutrals from each palette and 3 colors.
 These were chosen largely because they are some of the easiest colors to find in shops for the particular season, and to some degree also to have a mix of colors that didn’t look too monotone.
-So here for Soft Autumn we have off marine blue, medium-light brown, khaki and dirty white as neutral colors, paired with olive green, terracotta pink, and robins egg blue.
+So here for Bright Winter we have light black, vibrant navy, clear grey and winter white as neutral colors, paired with strawberry red, royal blue and fuchsia.

 I hope this has been helpful for you as a step towards envisioning your own wardrobe in the colors that make you look and feel vibrant and beautiful.